-At present there are no neighbourhood development plans or orders under preparation within the Ipswich Borough area.
+At present there are no neighbourhood development plans or orders under preparation within lpswich.

 Community Infrastructure Levy

 The Community Infrastructure Levy (CIL) is a charge levied on certain types of development and used to fund infrastructure provision.

 The Council can only charge the levy after consulting on the levy, in accordance with the CIL Regulations.
 Consultation is with neighbouring councils, Suffolk County Council, residents, businesses and bodies the Council considers appropriate.